JEFH507/org-chart-goose-orchestrator/Demo/Demo fixes/Privacy Guard & Agent_Mesh & Database.md

 **How it works:**

-- Reads from Goose config.yaml
+- Reads from goose config.yaml
 - Returns current role (finance, manager, legal)

 **Implementation:**